Updated November 2017

 Highlighting the changes in style, the Arc'teryx Sabre

 has slimmed down in the years we have been testing.
 The latest iteration has a closer fit than its ancestors.
 The Spyder Dare

 has a sophisticated look and is offered in more colors than in the past.
 The Patagonia SnowShot

 have looks that are virtually indistinguishable from The North Face Freedom

 .
 The Mammut Bormio's

-softened external fabric gives it a gentler look than the others, while the smooth, rugged fabrics of the FlyLow
+softened outer fabric gives it a gentler look than the others, while the smooth, rugged fabrics of the FlyLow

 pants are sleek.